 In 2006, the major funders of public health research in the UK came together under the auspices of the UKCRC to develop a coordinated approach to improving the UK public health research environment.
 The findings of the UKCRC Public Health Research Strategic Planning Group (SPG) are documented in a report, Strengthening Public Health Research in the UK.

-The outcome of the SPG was a commitment of over £20m by a consortium of eight funding partners to create five UKCRC Public Health Research Centres of Excellence.
+The outcome of the SPG was a commitment of over £20m by a consortium of eight funding partners to create five UKCRC Public Health Research Centres of Excellence in 2008.

 The funding Partners contributing to this joint initiative are:

 - British Heart Foundation

 - National Institute of Health Research

 - Health and Social Care Research and Development Office, Northern Ireland

 - National Institute for Social Care and Health Research (Welsh Assembly Government)

 The Medical Research Council is managing the second five year phase of the initiative on behalf of the funding consortium.
 For more information please contact Dr Ghada Zoubiane (email@example.com).

 The five UKCRC Public Health Research Centres of Excellence are: